SahilV28/one-liner-jokes/readme.md

 ---

+## Usage
+// Import the package and call the function to get a random joke:

+const getJoke = require('my-jokes');

+console.log(getJoke());

+// When you run the code above, it will print a random one-liner joke to the console.

+---

 ## Features
 - 🎭 **20+ hilarious one-liner jokes**.
 - 🎲 Returns a random joke every time you use it.